sw24f/jump-start-with-git-alexg121802/learningGit.md

 Personal Notes

-I am new to Git but not new to Github as I used it for my research lab.
+I am nuew to Git but not new to Github as I used it for my research lab.